Our audio formats

 Immersive

 The word Binaural simply means that we have two ears, resulting in certain directional properties for our hearing.
-In Audio, Binaural is the term used when we simulate that sound is reaching our ears from different directions.
+Within Audio Technology, Binaural Audio is the term used when we simulate that sound is reaching our ears from different directions.
 The Binaural version is available for some of our albums and this version is rendered from a surround mix in 3 dimensions, speakers at ear level and top level.
 The listening experience varies between listeners, but the usual perception is that the music is coming from outside your head, in contrast to the in-your-head perception of stereo sound over headphones.

 We use the Low resolution format for these files.
 You can play these files in your favourite music player, but please note that they should preferably be listened to in headphones only.
 They don’t sound natural over loudspeakers.